-Mazunte is clustered around two beaches: Playas Rinconcito and Mermejita.
-Backpackers and surfers have flocked to these quieter shores for years, creating a hippie enclave that is all about fresh-pressed juices, dreamcatchers, yoga, and tarot cars.
+Mazunte is clustered around two Oaxaca beaches: Playas Rinconcito and Mermejita.
+Backpackers and surfers have flocked to these quieter shores for years, creating a hippie enclave that is all about fresh-pressed juices, dreamcatchers, yoga, and tarot cards.

 But beyond the New Age vibe, Mazunte is a haven of natural beauty and wildlife, sea turtles in particular.
 In fact, it has a research center right in town.